open-feature/flagd/docs/other_resources/in-process-providers/evaluators/fractional_evaluation.md

 hash function should be used.
 This is to ensure that flag resolution requests yield the same result, regardless of which implementation of the in-process flagd provider is being used.

-The implementation of this evaluator should accept the object containing the `fractionalEvaluation` evaluator configuration, and a `data` object containing the evaluation context.
-The evaluator configuration should be an array containing at least two items, with the first item being an optional [json logic variable declaration](https://jsonlogic.com/operations.html#var) specifying the target property to base the distribution of values on.
+array containing at least two items, with the first item being an optional [json logic variable declaration](https://jsonlogic.com/operations.html#var) specifying the target property to base the distribution of values on.
 If not supplied, a concatination of the `flagKey` and `targetingKey` are used: `{"cat": [{"var":"$flagd.flag_key"}, {"var":"user.email"}]}`.
 The remaining items are `arrays`, each with two values, with the first being `string` item representing the name of the variant, and the second being a `float` item representing the percentage for that variant.
 The percentages of all items must add up to 100.0, otherwise unexpected behavior can occur during the evaluation.
 The `data` object can be an arbitrary JSON object.
 Below is an example for a targetingRule containing a `fractionalEvaluation`: